uswds/uswds-site/pages/documentation/guidance/performance/http2.md

 Concatenation is the process of combining similar file types into one file, often to reduce the number of HTTP requests necessary for a given page.
 Concatenating (or "bundling") scripts and stylesheets is most common and easiest to automate, but it's also possible to combine multiple images into a single image, or [sprite [css-tricks.com]](https://css-tricks.com/css-sprites/), which can reduce both the number of HTTP requests and the total page weight by better leveraging image compression algorithms.

 Unlike domain splitting, concatenation is not necessarily an anti-pattern with HTTP/2.
 Under HTTP/2, it’s good practice to keep individual files small and ensure that resources are only served when needed.
 That being said, other factors can affect the the speed tradeoffs of individual resources.
 For example, when Khan Academy served over 300 individual JavaScript files to HTTP/2 users, they saw a degradation in performance due to less efficient compression over multiple files, and server delays related to reading each file from disk.
-For more information, see [Khan Academy's article](http://engineering.khanacademy.org/posts/js-packaging-http2.htm) and [Smashing Magazine's HTTP/2 guide](https://www.smashingmagazine.com/2016/02/getting-ready-for-http2/).
+For more information, see [Khan Academy's article [khanacademy.org]](http://engineering.khanacademy.org/posts/js-packaging-http2.htm) and [Smashing Magazine's HTTP/2 guide [smashingmagazine.com]](https://www.smashingmagazine.com/2016/02/getting-ready-for-http2/).

 Generally speaking, organizing your resources into smaller, logical files rather than bundling them one large file offers the best performance over HTTP/2.
 The number of files that you can serve over HTTP/2 for a single URL without degrading performance depends heavily on the codebase and the server. **We suggest keeping the number of files below 50 per URL**, as that seems to be the point at which many servers suffer from having to read so many individual files from disk.